marcofabris92/a-separation-principle-in-d3pc/README.md

 based on a Monte Carlo experiments to test the compared control methods over closed-loop dynamics.
 Some parameters in it must be selected by the user.
-Important: to replicate the same results of showed in Figures 1 and 2 one has to set sys.kind_of_setup = 0 first (this action reproduces Setups 1 and 2) and then set sys.kind_of_setup = 1 (this action reproduces Setup 3).
+Important: to replicate the same results shown in Figures 1 and 2 one has to set sys.kind_of_setup = 0 first (this action reproduces Setups 1 and 2) and then set sys.kind_of_setup = 1 (this action reproduces Setup 3).